-Writing Centers are available for all current undergraduate and graduate students, on both the Pleasantville and New York campuses (tutoring for faculty is available on the PLV campus only).
+Writing Centers are available for all current undergraduate and graduate students, and for faculty on both the Pleasantville and New York campuses.
 Both Writing Centers provide face-to-face, online, and small-group tutoring for students.
-In addition to tutorial services in writing, the Writing Center provides instructors of Writing Enhanced courses (and teachers of all courses that require any amount of writing) with assistance and resources on using writing to foster students communication and critical thinking skills.
-The Writing Centers are staffed with Dyson College instructors, undergraduate and graduate Pace students, and professional tutors from the New York City community, All tutors participate in ongoing training in order to assist students with any aspect of their writing, from developing a topic to citing sources.
+In addition to tutorial services in writing, the Writing Center provides instructors of Writing Enhanced courses (and teachers of all courses that require any amount of writing) with assistance and resources on using writing to foster students' communication and critical thinking skills.
+The Writing Centers are staffed with Dyson College instructors, undergraduate and graduate Pace students, and professional tutors from the New York City community.
+All tutors participate in ongoing training in order to assist students with any aspect of their writing, from developing a topic to citing sources.
 Students and faculty are encouraged to make use of the following free resources:

-- Writing tutoring for students, available on a drop-in, appointment, or referral basis; - Reference materials, including dictionaries, thesauri, handbooks, and Web-based writing exercises and hand-outs: - Citation guides for information on formatting and using sources in MLA, APA, and a variety of other citation styles: - · Online writing assistance; and - Writing workshops through which Writing Center staff will instruct students on various aspects of the writing process and inform students of the resources available to them at the Writing Center; Online resources including videos, podcasts, and PowerPoint lectures.
+- Writing tutoring for students, available on a drop-in, appointment, or referral basis; - Reference materials, including dictionaries, thesauri, handbooks, and interactive Web-based writing exercises; - Citation guides, for information on formatting and using sources in MLA, APA, and a variety of other citation styles: - Online writing assistance, through which a tutor will respond to guestions and concerns about writing; and - Writing workshops, through which Writing Center staff will instruct students on various aspects of the writing process and inform students of the resources available to them at the Writing Center; Online resources including videos, podcasts, and PowerPoint lectures.